howion/notes/README.md

 ### Bookshelf

-You can check out my [**bookshelf**](/bookshelf/00-index.md) for books or articles on various subjects which are mostly related to Mathematics or Computer Science.
+You can check out my [**bookshelf**](/bookshelf/00-index.md) for books or articles on various subjects which are mostly related to Mathematics, Computer Science or Philosophy.

 ## External Resources